safe-prod/safeprod/README.md

 # SAFE

-> 🚧 **Work in progress** : This product is currently in development.
-The MVP is not yet ready, and users should not expect it to work at this stage.
+> **Work in progress** : This product is currently under development, and the MVP is not yet ready.
+Please do not expect it to work at this stage.

 Superintelligence Alignment through Financial Engineering (SAFE) is a financial product that aids in aligning superintelligence by transforming it into financial products.